 We completed a community contact interview with a representative of a local community action organization.
 The representative noted that the local economy is improving, with growth in tourism because of the growth in the winery industry in the area.
 The contact noted that low-income housing is the primary issue for the area.
 The area has a significant quantity of low-income individuals, and providing housing is a significant challenge.
 They discussed utilizing networks of local community organizations, with support from financial institutions, pooling resources in order to help facilitate the construction of additional low-income housing in the city.
-The contact also noted that crime is a significant issue for the area and hampers local development.
 The contact noted that they believe there are opportunities for financial institutions to further assist with local low-income housing plans and highlighted a recent veterans housing center which had been constructed as a result of partnerships with local groups.